nttibbetts/mathworks_presentation/presentation.md

   - slow IE performance hampered using the profiler
   - very little discovered from profiler
 - Manual static analysis on gwt java code
+  - primarily focused on the view rendering lifecycle

 <!--//-->
 ## Solution
-- Rewrite this UI without the framework
+- Rewrite this view without the UI framework
 - Potential Risks <!-- .element: class="fragment" -->
   - no guarantee that it would be significantly faster
   - never done on any other view, so limited time estimate